 Option 3 – Find Broken Outgoing Links with Ahrefs Site Explorer

-Fixing internal broken backlinks on your WordPress site is priority number one.
+Fixing internal broken backlinks on your site is priority number one.
 But don’t forget about broken outgoing links.
 When you link to broken content or resources on other people’s sites this is also frustrating for the user.
 High-quality outgoing links also play a part in your SEO.

-Simply put your WordPress site URL into Ahrefs Site Explorer, go to the “Outgoing links” report, and click “Broken links.”
-You can then see the post or page on your WordPress site where the link resides and the broken external link.
+Simply put your site URL into Ahrefs Site Explorer, go to the “Outgoing links” report, and click “Broken links.”
+You can then see the post or page on your site where the link resides and the broken external link.